uetke/UUTrack/docs/source/config.rst

       refresh_time: 100 # Refresh rate of the GUI (in ms)

     Camera:
-      camera: Hamamatsu # the camera to use
+      camera: dummyCamera # the camera to use
-      model: Orca Flash
+      model: dummyModel # This hasn't been implemented, but is useful for metadata storing.
       exposure_time: 200 # Initial exposure time (in ms)
       binning_x: 1 # Binning
       binning_y: 1